Healthy Eating Schedule

-You find many recommendations for a clean eating diet that endorses five to six meals a day.
+You find many recommendations for clean eating that endorses five to six meals a day.

 Recently, however, the three meals per day advocates have begun shouting louder once again.
 So, who is right?

 Often these recommendations are presented with scientific studies backing a one-or-the-other approach.
-Sometimes it seems that the preached meal frequency by nutrition experts is dependent on the actual diet trend.
+Sometimes it seems that the preached meal frequency is dependent on the actual diet trend.

 5 meals a day

-If major fluctuations of your blood sugar levels are not an issue for you, I recommend five meals a day for clean eating and weight control.
+In the context of clean eating and a weight loss eating schedule, I recommend five meals a day.
 The reason for this is both simple and pragmatic; let me explain…

-It is much easier to implement sustainable habits with a daily schedule consisting of five fiber-rich, smaller meals:
+It is much easier to implement my 52 week clean eating ideas with a daily eating schedule consisting of five healthy, smaller meals:

-• A nutrient-dense breakfast is your springboard into a good start to a day that encourages positive behavior.
+• A healthy breakfast is your springboard into a good start to a day that encourages healthy behavior (-> habit #26)

 • Fruit is portable and can easily be eaten on the go, and it fits very well and naturally into your breakfast.
-Two servings of fruits per day are recommended.
-So this challenge asks not only for breakfast but also for at least one break.
+Two servings of fruits per day are recommended. (-> habit week #5) So this challenge asks not only for breakfast, but also for at least one break.

-• Clean, high-fiber snacks help you to replace the most unhealthy snacks you desire most often.
+• Healthy, clean eating snacks help you to replace your most unhealthy snacks you desire most often. (-> habit #22)

-• Consuming more vegetables is a keystone habit for keeping in shape.
-You want to eat four to six servings of fibrous vegetables per day.
-This advice is easier followed with more meals spread throughout your day.
+• Eating more vegetables is a keystone habit for maintaining a healthy weight.
+You want to eat four to six servings of fibrous vegetables per day. (-> habit #4) This advice is easier followed with more meals spread throughout your day.

-• Three servings of whole grains (e.g. brown rice, whole wheat bread) per day is a smart approach.
-Again, a higher frequency of meals will give you more flexibility in reaching this goal.
+• Three servings of whole grains per day is a healthy approach. (-> habit #8) Again, a higher meal frequency will give you more flexibility in reaching this goal.

-• You want to get sufficient monounsaturated fats by consuming one tablespoon of nutritious nuts for breakfast.
-You could eat part of your portion of nuts in your muesli for breakfast.
+• You want to get sufficient monounsaturated fats by consuming one tablespoon of healthy nuts for breakfast. (-> habit #13) You could eat part of your portion of nuts in your muesli for breakfast.
 The other serving could be part of your afternoon snack.

-• Sitting down for a high-fiber meal with lean protein and drinking water often goes hand in hand.
-With a higher meal frequency, you increase your chances of drinking more water, which is another keystone habit for weight loss or maintaining your weight.
+• Sitting down for a meal and drinking water often goes hand in hand.
+With a higher meal frequency, you increase your chances of drinking more water, which is another keystone habit for maintaining a healthy weight.

-4 advantages of 5 smaller meals a day
+4 advantages of eating 5 smaller meals a day

 There are many more arguments that support the five meal a day eating pattern.
 Here are just a few:

-1. The more meals you eat daily, the more diverse are the nutrients you consume.
-Doing this daily will guard your body against deficiencies.
+1. The more meals you eat daily, the more diverse the nutrients you consume.
+Doing this daily will guard your body from deficiencies.

 2. Frequent smaller meals prevent major fluctuations of your blood sugar levels.
 Higher fluctuations usually result in a loss of productivity and cravings.
-This is a huge issue also for emotional eaters.
 With smaller portions, it is eventually easier to remain satisfied and satiated throughout the day.

 3. If you are not extremely hungry when you start your meal, you can eat rather slow and thus it becomes easier to realize when you are full.

-4. Smaller meals prevent typical fatigue and lethargy that may occur after a heavy meal.
-Afterward, you’ll feel more energetic.
+4. Smaller meals prevent the typical fatigue and lethargy that may occur after a heavy meal.
+Afterwards, you’ll feel more energetic.

 Many people eat more than five meals a day, but often they don’t even realize they’re having a meal.
 The bits may be small but nevertheless calorie rich.
-A mini-donut here, a chocolate bar there, a small Italian salad with lots of olive oil, then a hand full potato chips later…
+A mini-donut here, a chocolate bar there, then a hand full potato chips later…

-Baby Steps: How to develop a regular pattern
+Baby Steps: How to develop a healthy eating schedule

-3. Here is an example of a smart schedule to follow:
+2) Decrease the main meal portions and add snacks.
+Here is an example of a smart eating schedule to follow:

 Breakfast: 06:30 a.m. - 08:00 a.m.